wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

     *   (e) assists, encourages, or induces, in any way, any person to engage in any activity prohibited to a State Party under the Convention,---

-    and is liable on conviction on indictment to imprisonment for life or a fine not exceeding $1,000,000\.
+    and is liable on conviction to imprisonment for life or a fine not exceeding $1,000,000\.

     (2) Nothing in subsection (1) applies in respect of any seizure of chemical weapons by the Crown under the authority of this or any other Act.

     (3) Nothing in subsection (1)(e) limits the provisions of [Part 4][45] of the Crimes Act 1961\.

     Compare: Chemical Weapons (Prohibition) Act 1994 No 26 s 12 (Aust)

+    Section 6(1): amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 7 Forfeiture of chemical weapons